Barry Morphew attorneys to sue case investigators for false arrest, defamation

 Morphew also has DNA issues to face.

-“We’ve talked about where Barry’s DNA was not,” prosecutor Mark Hurlbert argued on the final day of the pevidence.
+“We’ve talked about where Barry’s DNA was not,” prosecutor Mark Hurlbert argued on the final day of the evidence hearing.

-He countered that the defandant's genetic fingerprints were found in sveral places cruic to prosecution theories including his wife’s bicycle seat and on the driver's seat and door of the Range Rover.
+He countered that the defendant's genetic fingerprints were found in several places crucial to prosecution theories, including his wife’s bicycle seat and on the driver's seat and door of the Range Rover.

 During the August hearing, defense attorneys argued that prosecutors can't prove Suzanne Morphew is dead, much less that her husband killed her.
 Her body hasn't been found.